 I am not able to attend the orientation session assigned to my College/Program.
 Would I be able to attend a different orientation session?

 It is to your advantage to attend an orientation session assigned to your College or Program for academic advising.
 If you attend on a date reserved for a different college or program, you may not have the opportunity to meet with an academic representative during that orientation session.
 If you can’t attend for your college/program orientation session, we still encourage you to attend a Summer Orientation session regardless of what date.
 If you have specific concerns, please contact (207) 581-1561.

 Where will I stay during Summer Orientation?
 What should I bring?

 As part of orientation, students will be spending the night at one of the residence halls on campus.
 Bedding, pillow, and a towel will be provided for the students, but do bring toiletries, change of clothes and an alarm clock for the overnight stay.
 Be sure to have your MaineStreet username and password handy as some orientation services will need this information.
 Don’t forget to bring a form of identification such as your driver’s license, state ID, passport or high school ID (with picture) in order to get your MaineCard (UMaine student ID).

 Should my parents come with me?

 Yes!
 Parents are encouraged to attend.
-There are separate presentations and activities during Summer Orientation for parents which will answer questions that they may have as their students prepare for college.
+There are separate presentations and activities during orientation for parents which will answer questions they may have as their students prepare for college.